maidsafe/temp_safe_network/README.md

 ![Safe app authorisation flow](misc/auth-flow-diagram.png)

-In addition to the `sn_api` crate to be used by Rust applications, this repository contains the [safe-ffi](safe-ffi) library and a couple of applications ([safe-authd](safe-authd) and [sn_cli](sn_cli)) which are required depending on the type of Safe application you are developing, use case, and/or if you are just a user of the Safe Network willing to interact with it using a simple command line interface.
+In addition to the `sn_api` crate to be used by Rust applications, this repository contains the [safe-ffi](safe-ffi) library and a couple of applications ([sn_authd](sn_authd) and [sn_cli](sn_cli)) which are required depending on the type of Safe application you are developing, use case, and/or if you are just a user of the Safe Network willing to interact with it using a simple command line interface.

 The following diagram depicts how each of the artifacts of this repository fit in the Safe applications ecosystem.
 You can find more information about each of them further below in the next section of this document.